BelovedRobot/PingPong/README.md

 # PingPong by Beloved Robot

 ## Overview
-This group of source files provides a framework to sync json documents to and from a type-less document endpoint.
+PingPong provides a framework to sync json documents to and from a type-less document endpoint.
 The syncing can occur in the foreground or background, and it supports offline syncing.

 In our projects we pair this framework with a REST-ful nodejs endpoint to POST/PUT documents, which are then stored in a document database.
 The framework also supports file uploads through another endpoint.